marionettejs/backbone.marionette/readme.md

 ### Annotated Source Code

 The source code for Marionette is heavily documented.
-You can read the annotations for all the details of how Marionette works, and advice on which methods to override.
+You can read the annotations for all the details of how Marionette works and advice on which methods to override.

 ##### [View the annotated source code](http://marionettejs.com/annotated-src/backbone.marionette)